Michael Machado

-Michael J. Machado (born March 12, 1948, in Stockton, California) is a Democratic politician from Linden, California.
+Michael J. Machado (born March 12, 1948) is a Democratic politician from Linden, California.
 He served from 2000 to 2008 in the California State Senate.
 Machado represented the 5th District, which includes the cities of Tracy, Manteca and Stockton in San Joaquin County; Suisun City, Fairfield, Dixon and Vacaville in Solano County; Davis, West Sacramento, Winters and Woodland in Yolo County; as well as Walnut Grove and a portion of Elk Grove in Sacramento County.

 Background

 Machado was born to William John Machado and Grace Fenley Machado, and had two siblings.
 His paternal grandparents immigrated to California from the Azores.

 Machado graduated with a degree in Economics from Stanford University, earned his master's degree in agricultural economics from the University of California, Davis, and in 1988 attended the Harvard Business School Agribusiness Seminar.
 Machado served in the United States Navy during the Vietnam War.
 Prior to entering the State Legislature, he served on the board of a major California food processor and worked for the Agency for International Development in Eastern Europe and Russia assisting farmers with the transition from a closed to an open market economy.

 Machado owns and operates a family farm in Linden.
 He and his wife Diana have three children: Erahm, Melissa and Christopher (deceased).